 JSW regards it as a management issue of crucial importance to have an effective internal control system in place to ensure the correct performance of business operations.
-We are, therefore, working to improve our system of internal control in line with our Basic Policy on Internal Control Systems as well as detailed measures decided each year for dealing with specific internal control issues.
+We are, therefore, working to improve our system of internal control in line with our Basic Policy on Internal Control Systems resolved at the meetings of the Board of Directors as well as detailed measures decided each year for dealing with specific internal control issues.
+In addition, we will respond to social changes and work to achieve a more appropriate and efficient system by properly reviewing internal control issues and responses.
 The points below delineate the fundamental stance adopted by the management of JSW toward the issue of internal control, and the progress achieved thus far in strengthening the Company's internal control system.